logo

 Faster time to grid: 10-18 month delivery timeline

-In a market where capacity needs are growing and policies are becoming increasingly stringent, long lead times put utilities at a clear disadvantage.
-Wärtsilä engine power plants require relatively short erection and commissioning times.
-Depending on the engine type and plant configurations, our power plants can be delivered within 10 to 18 months: 10 months for medium-bore engines and up to 18 months for large-bore installations.
+Wärtsilä engine power plants offer an effective solution.
+With short erection and commissioning times, these plants can be delivered within 10 to 18 months, depending on the engine type and plant configurations: 10 months for medium-bore engines and up to 18 months for large-bore installations.

-For utilities under pressure to meet reliability standards or renewable integration targets, this faster delivery time offers a critical competitive edge, enabling utilities to respond more quickly to the changing energy demands and market conditions.
+For those racing to meet reliability standards, this speed translates into a competitive edge, enabling a faster response to shifting energy demands and market conditions.

-We’ve already proven our fast-track capability around the world, successfully delivering large-scale plants on fast-track delivery to help utilities meet urgent demand and avoid costly delays.
+We have proven our fast-track capability globally by successfully delivering large-scale plants on short notice to help meet urgent demand and avoid costly delays.

 Proven results in Australia and worldwide

-Wärtsilä has delivered over 900 megawatts of power generation capacity across Australia and Oceania, supporting the region’s shift toward a more flexible, decarbonised energy future.
-With offices in Sydney, Perth, and Port Moresby, as well as dedicated workshop facilities, Wärtsilä provides end-to-end solutions and lifecycle support to both energy and marine customers across the region.
+Wärtsilä has delivered over 900 MW of power generation capacity across Australia and Oceania, supporting the region’s transition toward a more flexible, decarbonised energy future.
+With offices in Sydney, Perth, and Port Moresby, and fully equipped workshop facilities in Sydney, we provide end-to-end solutions and lifecycle support to both energy and marine customers across the region.

 Barker Inlet Power Station (BIPS)